NetApp/harvest/docs/ontap-metrics.md

 ### node_volume_total_data

-This metric represents the total amount of data that has been read from and written to volumes aggregated by node.
+Represents the aggregated total data throughput in bytes across all volumes on a node.
+This metric is calculated by Harvest by summing the data read from and written to each volume on the node.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|